razurpenet/data_cleaning_and_transformation/README.md

 ## Schema

-task: The task performed by the executed function
+task: The task performed by the executed function<br>
-status: The execution status
+status: The execution status<br>
-trackerID: The executionID used to track these functions
+trackerID: The executionID used to track these functions<br>
-serverregion: The location of the server on which the said function was executed
+serverregion: The location of the server on which the said function was executed<br>
-timestamp: The time the function was executed
+timestamp: The time the function was executed<br>
 server: The IP address of the server on which the said function was executed